 SAC hedge funds fined $614 mn for insider trades

-The SEC announced Friday insider trading fines of more than $614 million for affiliates of billionaire Steven A. Cohen's SAC Capital Advisers, in the latest sign of trouble for the embattled hedge fund titan.
+The SEC announced insider trading fines of more than $614 million Friday for affiliates of billionaire Steven A. Cohen's SAC Capital Advisers, dealing another blow to the embattled hedge fund titan.

 In a record insider trading settlement, the Securities and Exchange Commission said SAC affiliate CR Intrinsic Investors would pay more than $600 million to settle charges that it earned massive profits on confidential information involving the clinical trial of an Alzheimer's drug.

-The SEC also slapped a $14 million fine on SAC unit Sigma Capital Management, over charges Sigma traded on nonpublic information about the quarterly earnings of Dell and Nvidia.
+The SEC also slapped a $14 million fine on SAC unit Sigma Capital Management, over charges that Sigma traded on non-public information about the quarterly earnings of Dell and Nvidia.

-Together, the settlements underscore the government's progress in building evidence against the controversial SAC.
+Together, the settlements underscore the government's progress in building evidence against SAC.

 At the same time, the government has still not charged Cohen himself, a star of the New York hedge fund industry whose profits have stood out in an business accustomed to outsized gains.